ICT Based Computer Training for Children with disabilities

 The Important and Uniqueness of ICT Training for Blind Students:

 Since the development of modern ICT training even for regular people in Humla has recently been introduced, right now we cannot experience such computer training or ICT development for people with disabilities in the district accept Head Nepal’s I.T. based education for the blind children in 2011.
-For this reason, after the establishment of the project, ICT Training for the Students with blindness in Simikot, this project is the first and only special ICT training center in the entire district and one of few centers around the country.

 An external speaker or headset is connected to the CPU in addition to all other external devices.
 In this way it is not necessary to see or look at the monitor to view what is done there, rather listen to the speech/sound carefully and perform any non-graphic works very comfortably on the computer.
 After launching this program, we are sure that it is exemplary and replicable for all of the other resource classes not only in the Humla district but all over Nepal.